alexwkleung/Blossom-Editor/README.md

 The themes that come with Blossom Editor are slightly and/or heavily modified versions of CodeMirror's default themes that I found to fit best: duotone-dark, zenburn, 3024-night, paraiso-dark, gruvbox-dark, abcdef, and xq-dark, respectively.

-Duotone-dark was the theme I initially chose to be the default for Blossom-Editor, and thus modified it accordingly.
+Duotone-dark was the theme I initially chose to be the main default for Blossom-Editor, and modified it accordingly.
 I like blinking block cursors and the purple-greyish colours, so Duotone-dark was the perfect match as a base.

 Sample screenshots.